kddubey/pretrain-on-test/cloud_scripts/gcp/README.md

    diff <(ls accuracies/m50/n100/bert) <(ls accuracies/m50/n100/gpt2)
    ```

-5. When you're ready to analyze this data, copy-paste `accuracies` into the analysis
+5. When you're ready to analyze this data, copy-paste (or move, whatever you prefer)
-   dir:
+   `accuracies` into the analysis dir:

    ```bash
    cp -a accuracies ../